 The Firefox password management feature shows alerts about logins that were potentially exposed in data breaches.
 If it’s likely that one of your saved logins was exposed in a known data breach, you’ll see this alert with its associated login.
-Select Learn more to read details about the breach on Firefox Monitor.
+Select Learn more to read details about the breach on Mozilla Monitor.

 How Firefox notifies about website breaches